guskmetz/guskmetz.github.io/README.md

 ### Disclaimer

-The material on this website does not reflect the views of the Federal Reserve Bank of San Francisco nor those of the Federal Reserve System.
+The material on this website does not necessarily reflect the views of the Federal Reserve Bank of San Francisco nor those of the Federal Reserve System.